Itscasca/itscasca/README.md

   - I cuddle freely, especially if you have c+h in your user
   - I am always open to matching skins dont be afraid to ask
   - Usually offtab, w2i
-  - If you're green name i wont hesitate to int
     - I am usually at jjk area